onorris/simple-js-app/README.md

 ## Pokedex App

-> I built this cool app :bulb:
+> I built a JavaScript App using a Pokemon API

-- it calls 2 apis
+- Uses HTML, CSS and Javascript, with Bootstrap UI pattern
-- creates a button for each pokemon
+- It creates a button for each Pokemon, listing its name
-    - each button then pops up a modal for that pokemon's stats
+    - On user action (click), each button then pops up a modal for that particular Pokemon's stats (weight, height, and types)
-- has a search bar to filter down the pokemon
+- Has a search bar to filter down the pokemon by name